Meet Zoe aka By Candlelight!

 I had a huge learning curve to living outside and joined the farm in 2016 after living my entire life in a house!
 Here, I may not get a couch and TV, but I get to wallow and dig and do things pigs like to do.

 I am shy at first with humans, but quickly warm up if you are patient.
 I am very gentle and take treats with care.
-I have quickly endeared myself to everyone here, except for Aspen and Nadiya who still think I am a pig assassin.
 I enjoy snoozing in my pigloo, sunshine and digging in the mud.
+I also love gentle face pets and belly rubs!

 I NEED A SPONSOR!